kalush666/Paint/Readme.md

 * 🟨 If shapes are not loading: make sure MongoDB is running and properly populated.
 * 🔁 Data is serialized using `Newtonsoft.Json`.
-* 💡 Extendable via ShapeFactory and Enums in Shared Models.

 ---